Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: SSH model: Hamiltonian and Preliminaries

 \section{SSH model: Hamiltonian and Preliminaries}

-The Su-Schrieffer-Heeger (SSH) model, initially proposed in 1979 to depict solitons in polyacetylene~\cite{su1979solitons}, describes a one-dimensional chain formed by two sublattices with chiral symmetry.
+The Su-Schrieffer-Heeger (SSH) model, initially proposed in 1979 to depict solitons in polyacetylene~\cite{su1979solitons}, describes a 1D chain formed by two sublattices with chiral symmetry.
 For the case of an odd number $2N-1$ of sites, comprised of $N$ sites on sublattice A and $N-1$ sites on sublattice B, the Hamiltonian is given by

 where $c^\dagger_i$ ($c_i$) creates (annihilates) a fermion in the $i$th site of the chain.
 Sites with odd (even) indices belong to sublattice A (B).
-The alternative nearest-neighbouring hopping terms $t_2(t)$ and $t_1(t)$ represent the intra- and inter-unit-cell interaction, respectively.
-This Hamiltonian, with $2N-1$ sites, exhibits chiral symmetry~\cite{asboth2016ashort}, resulting in a symmetric spectrum with $2N-2$ non-zero-energy levels and one zero-energy level.
-Particularly, the exact zero-energy eigenstate
+The alternative nearest-neighboring hopping terms $t_2(t)$ and $t_1(t)$ represent the intra- and inter-unit-cell interaction, respectively.
+This Hamiltonian, with $2N-1$ sites, exhibits chiral symmetry~\cite{asboth2016ashort}, resulting in a symmetric spectrum with $2N-2$ nonzero-energy levels and one zero-energy level.
+In particular, the exact zero-energy eigenstate